Modern Hopfield Networks Require Chain-of-Thought to Solve $\mathsf{NC}^1$-Hard Problems: Introduction

+\item We prove that these computational limitations are not absolute and can be overcome by the Chain-of-Thought (CoT) mechanism.
+Specifically, we show that a Modern Hopfield Network with $n$-step CoT can solve the word problem for the permutation group $S_5$ (an $\mathsf{NC}^1$-complete problem), a task that is provably impossible for standard constant-depth MHNs (Theorem~\ref{thm:mhm}). \end{itemize}

 \paragraph{Roadmap.} In Section~\ref{sec:related_works}, we provide an overview of the related works.
-In Section~\ref{sec:preliminary}, we introduce the notations and definitions needed for modern Hopfield networks.
-In Section~\ref{sec:complexity_hopfield_networks}, we analyze the circuit complexity for modern Hopfield networks.
-In Section~\ref{sec:complexity_k_hopfield_model}, we focus on the circuit complexity results of kernelized Hopfield networks.
-In Section~\ref{sec:hardness}, we discuss the hardness results of the modern Hopfield networks.
+In Section~\ref{sec:preliminary}, we introduce the notations and definitions needed for Modern Hopfield Networks.
+In Section~\ref{sec:complexity_hopfield_networks}, we analyze the circuit complexity for Modern Hopfield Networks.
+In Section~\ref{sec:complexity_k_hopfield_model}, we focus on the circuit complexity results of Kernelized Hopfield Networks.
+In Section~\ref{sec:hardness}, we discuss the hardness results of the Modern Hopfield Networks.
+In Section~\ref{sec:mhm_cot}, we provide our the results for Modern Hopfield Networks with Chain-of-Thought mechanism.
 Finally, in Section~\ref{sec:conclusion}, we summarize our theoretical results in the conclusion.
-We defer more preliminaries and technique details in Appendix.